quhairfoir/uStaq-client/README.md

 1. If you *need* to test your offline-first service worker locally, build the application (using `npm run build`) and run a simple http server from your build directory.
-After running the build script, `create-react-app` will give instructions for one way to test your production build locally and the [deployment instructions](#deployment) have instructions for using other methods. *Be sure to always use an incognito window to avoid complications with your browser cache.*
+After running the build script, `create-react-app` will give instructions for one way to test your stackion build locally and the [deployment instructions](#deployment) have instructions for using other methods. *Be sure to always use an incognito window to avoid complications with your browser cache.*

-1. If possible, configure your production environment to serve the generated `service-worker.js` [with HTTP caching disabled](http://stackoverflow.com/questions/38843970/service-worker-javascript-update-frequency-every-24-hours).
+1. If possible, configure your stackion environment to serve the generated `service-worker.js` [with HTTP caching disabled](http://stackoverflow.com/questions/38843970/service-worker-javascript-update-frequency-every-24-hours).
-If that's not possible—[GitHub Pages](#github-pages), for instance, does not allow you to change the default 10 minute HTTP cache lifetime—then be aware that if you visit your production site, and then revisit again before `service-worker.js` has expired from your HTTP cache, you'll continue to get the previously cached assets from the service worker.
-If you have an immediate need to view your updated production deployment, performing a shift-refresh will temporarily disable the service worker and retrieve all assets from the network.
+If that's not possible—[GitHub Pages](#github-pages), for instance, does not allow you to change the default 10 minute HTTP cache lifetime—then be aware that if you visit your stackion site, and then revisit again before `service-worker.js` has expired from your HTTP cache, you'll continue to get the previously cached assets from the service worker.
+If you have an immediate need to view your updated stackion deployment, performing a shift-refresh will temporarily disable the service worker and retrieve all assets from the network.